Asterias forbesi: Description

 Asterias forbesi usually has 5 arms but occasionally has 4 or 6.
 Like many starfish species, the upper surface is covered in blunt conical projections giving it a rough feel.
 Some of these are pedicellariae, minute pincers that can grip objects.
 The arms are plump, broad at the base and tapering to a blunt tip.
 This starfish grows to about 15 cm in diameter with an arm length of about 6 cm.
 The madreporite is usually pink and is visible near the edge of the disc.
 There are several rows of tube feet on the underside on either side of the ambulacral groove that run down the centre of each arm.
 The colour of the upper side is variable, ranging from brown or tan to reddish-purple and the underside is usually pale brown.
 Near the tip on the underside of each arm there are small eyespots.
 These are not set on short stalks as they are in the otherwise similar Asterias rubens with which this species can be confused.

 Distribution

 Asterias forbesi is found in the intertidal zone of rocky shores on the Atlantic coast of North America from Maine southwards to the Gulf of Mexico.
+This rocky habitat is beneficial to the species because it helps to prevent them from being washed away by ocean waves.
 Asterias rubens has a more northerly range, being found from Labrador southward to Cape Hatteras, most commonly north of Cape Cod living in colder, deeper waters.